jdgalviss/lane_lines-detection/writeup_template.md

 ### 1. The Pipeline

-Starting with the inoput image:
+Starting with the input image:

 ![alt text][image1]